DappDevs/presentations/content/how-to-dappdev.md

 the web era were telling us.
 They just got the timing wrong.

-I can't tell you when the bubble will pop around cryptocurrency, or even if it will happen, but I can tell you that promise of the technology is based in reality, and that it will change the world over the next decade or two.
+I can't tell you when the bubble will pop around cryptocurrency, or even if it will happen, but I can tell you that promise of the technology has a good foundation, and that it will absolutely change the world over the next decade or two.
 It's your choice whether or not you want to be a part of it, in whatever way you can, with whatever skillset you may have and whatever time you may have to give.